 Romanian is not easy to learn — in fact, its grammar is more complex than the one of other modern Romance languages.
 However, once mastered, this language opens an avenue to ancient cultural surprises and a fascinating history that are truly unique in Eastern Europe.
 It is worth studying for personal interest; otherwise, in cities, the majority of younger Romanians will be quite fluent in English and, often, in other languages as well these days.
 But studying Romanian to comprehend Romania’s classical literature will offer a student some very pleasant surprises.

-Through a process that was similar to nation-building processes that took place in Italy and France, in Romania the new country of Romania was created gradually, starting with the 18th century, by the local intelligentsia who worked intensively to bridge all the differences among the ancient local groups in order to build a unified nation with a sole Romanic language.
-The Romanian language was furthermore enriched in the 19th century with French and Italian neologisms and literary influences, and currently it includes many anglicisms, too.
-France backed up the early cultural formation of Romania and French was largely spoken by the Romanian elite up to WWII (French language and literature continued to be taught in most schools during communism).
+Through a process that was similar to nation-building revolutions in Italy and France, the new country of Romania was created gradually, starting with the 18th century, by the local intelligentsia who worked intensively to bridge all the differences among the ancient local groups in order to build a unified nation with a sole Romanic language.
+The Romanian language was strenghtened and enriched in the 19th century with French and Italian neologisms and literary influences, and currently it includes many U.S. anglicisms, too.
+France backed up the early cultural formation of Romania, and French was usually the language of choice spoken by the Romanian elite up to WWII (French language and literature continued to be taught in most schools during communism).

-The Black Sea in Costantza (ancient Roman colony “Tomis”)
+The Black Sea in Constanţa (pronounced “Constantza”) — the ancient Roman colony “Tomis”

 The city is located in the Dobruja region of Romania, on the Black Sea coast.
 It is the capital of Constanţa County and the largest city in the region…The Port of Constanţa is the largest port on the Black Sea, and one of the largest ports in Europe.
 Tomis (also called Tomi) was a Greek colony in the province of Scythia Minor on the Black Sea shore, founded around 600 BC for commercial exchanges with the local Getic populations.
 A legend is recorded by Cassiodorus (“The origin and deeds of the Goths”) who ascribes the foundation of the city to a Getae queen: “Queen Tomyris built the city of Tomi and named it after herself.”
 In 29 BC. the Romans annexed it as far as the Danube, and in 8AD, the Roman poet Ovid was banished there by Augustus.
 Ovid lamented his exile to Tomis in his poems: “Tristia” and “Epistulae Ex Ponto”.
 A statue of Ovid stands in the Ovid Square of Constanţa, in front of the History Museum.